enzo-ca/multilabel-url-classification/README.md

-# Multilabel URL Classification using Feature Learning
+# Multilabel (Malicious) URL Classification using Feature Learning
 By: Enzo Casamassima

 For: CMPE 789 - CyberML - Spring 2021

 ## Purpose